jhao13/COVID-data-exploration-with-SQL/README.md

-# COVID-19 Data Exploration with SQL & Tableau Dashboard
+# 💻 COVID-19 Data Exploration with SQL & Tableau Dashboard
-## Project Goal

-Looking at death rates and vaccination rates based on case numbers and population sizes.
+Analyzing at population infected and death rate based on case numbers and population sizes.

 ## Tableau Dashboard